Torsten Engelbrecht / Claus Köhnlein, MD

 Cervical Cancer, SARS, BSE, Hepatitis C, AIDS, Polio

 How the Medical Industry Continually Invents Epidemics, Making Billion-Dollar Profits at Our Expense

 ☆ The so-called "Spanish flu" was not a virus pandemic!

-☆ Robert F. Kennedy Jr. on the Vaccine Scandal Linking Mercury and Autism
+☆ Robert F. Kennedy Jr. about vaccines, fraud and harm

 With Forewords by Etienne de Harven, MD, Joachim Mutter, MD

 ISBN (ebook edition)

 Price 22.95 € (print edition in Germany); 9.99 € (ebook edition)

 Resellers can order copies via firstname.lastname@example.org or via their regular